AlePuglisi/ROV-Ricketts-ros2/README.md

 >
 > This forces this joint to move around its rotation axis as the mimic joint times the multiplier.<br/>
 > (joint_state = mimic_joint_state * multiplier) <br/>
 > Changing the multiplier value we can set an inverse rotation or a transformation ratio.

+> [!NOTE]
+> The default gazebo physics solver skip mimic joint constraints.
+> This is not a real issue, the gripper commands will be handled using
+> a ros2_control ``position_controllers/GripperActionController``

-Once Doc Ricketts Arm URDF has been derived, to make the robot reconfigurable at launch time, we can decide at launch time if we want to load it or not. <br/>
-To achieve this flexibility feature, we can use a launch argument, and the xacro conditional statement. <br/>
+Once Doc Ricketts Arm URDF has been defined, to load T4 arm, we can use a launch argument and the xacro conditional statement. <br/>

 - To configure Ricketts **with the Robotic Arm**:
 ```